retifrav/phab-utils/README.md

 # uio-exoplanet-group

-UiO exoplanet group tools for data processing.
+UiO exoplanet group: data processing tools and knowledge base.
 Created for [Centre for Earth Evolution and Dynamics](https://mn.uio.no/ceed/) and its successor [Centre for Planetary Habitability](https://mn.uio.no/phab/english/).

 <!-- MarkdownTOC -->